richardhj/contao-gitlab-trigger/README.md

 **ref:** The ref can be either branch or tag.
 The GitLab runner will check out this reference to build the application.
 As we use `GIT_STRATEGY: none` in all jobs of our example config, the GitLab runner will not check out the repository, making this parameter obsolete.
 Though this parameter is mandatory, this option defaults to the `master` branch.

 **Variables:** These variables will be passed to the pipelines and will help to distinguish between triggered pipelines and normal pipelines.
 In our example it is important to add the variable `CTO_CMD` = `override_prod`.

+### Contao-Trigger implementation

+This bundle has a implementation to [eBlick/contao-trigger](https://github.com/eBlick/contao-trigger).
+This implementation allows you to trigger a GitLab pipeline when certain conditions are met.

 ### Appendix: Environmental aware database parameters